Congo rebels push on after repelling counter-attack

 Regional and international leaders are scrambling to halt the latest violence in the Great Lakes area, fuelled by a mix of local and regional politics, ethnic rifts and competition for big reserves of gold, tin and coltan, an ore of rare metals used in electronics and other high-value products.

-Another rebel contingent moved north from the road junction at the town of Sake, scene of a failed counter-offensive by government forces.
+Another rebel contingent moved north from the strategic road junction at the town of Sake, which the government had said on Thursday it had retaken.

-" There was heavy fighting," said pastor Jean Kambale.
+Local people dismissed the government claims of success. " T here was heavy fighting," said pastor Jean Kambale.
 "It's M23 who control the town.
 They never lost it."

+On the outskirts of Sake, which the rebels took on Wednesday, three bodies in the uniform of President Joseph Kabila's national army lay by the roadside and cartridge cases were littered around the area.

+Local people and fighters said Congolese troops and allied militia had pulled back from Sake, which lies 20 km (12 miles) west along the lake from Goma.

 Fighters for the group - which said after taking Goma that it would march on Kinshasa 1,000 miles (1,600 km) away to defeat Kabila - met no resistance as they probed south from Sake.